DonDebonair/pelican-bootstrap3/README.md

 ### IPython Notebook support

 This theme supports including IPython notebooks through the [Liquid Tags plugin](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags).
 If you enable the plugin, the theme will automatically include the right CSS/JS to make the notebooks work.
+Set `NOTEBOOK_MATH_CENTER` to `True` to center math equations.

 ### Favicon